Issued: November 2011

 - VP-CIO: First level of governance review for IT policies; final approval of guidelines and standards before adoption and dissemination to campus; the VP-CIO is the sponsoring executive officer responsible for presenting proposed and revised SPGs to the IT Executive Committee for final approval.

-- IT Council: Third level of governance review for IT policies; new or substantially revised policies require IT Council approval.
+- IT Council: Second level of governance review for IT policies; new or substantially revised policies require IT Council approval.

-- IT Executive Committee: Final level of governance review for IT policies; policies recommended for adoption as a new or revised Standard Practice Guide require approval of the IT Executive Committee (EVP and Provost, EVP-CFO, EVPMA, VP-CIO, VP for Research).
+- IT Executive Committee: Final level of governance review for IT policies; policies recommended for adoption as a new or revised Standard Practice Guide require approval of the IT Executive Committee.

 Campus stakeholders will be engaged throughout the IT policy development process—in both individual and group settings—to ensure that all appropriate perspectives are accounted for and incorporated as feasible in final versions of new or revised policies, standards, and guidelines.
 IA maintains a list of potential stakeholders to be involved at various stages in the IT policy life cycle process.